hcote/Inspirational-Quote-Of-The-Day/README.md

 Text the word "start" to (415) 200-2382 to begin receiving daily quotes in sms messages.
 They come in at 10am EST, 7am PST each morning.

 ## Update
 I want this app to be used by many people and a hands-off, long-running project.
 The way it was originally set up with ngrok and a localhost server was not setting it up for that.
-I uploaded the code to Heroku so now that is my server sending daily texts.
+I turned it into a maven project and uploaded the code to Heroku so now that is my server sending daily texts.
 To see that it is up and running just go to https://quoteoftheday2.herokuapp.com/

 ## Technologies Used
 1. Java 11